 There is nothing that entices a person to pause and take a look around.

-Custom 404 WordPress Plugin
+ALTERNATIVE: Use the Custom 404 WordPress Plugin

 The 404page plugin allow you to create a WordPress page and designate it as the 404 error page.